The Downsides of Getting a Merchant Cash Advance (MCA)

 It is not uncommon for people taking out MCA’s to have to take out multiple advances just to be able to pay back their previous advance, which is a very risky situation.
 If your cash flow doesn’t improve, you will get buried trying to pay back the ridiculously high interest.

-If you don’t keep up with the payments, the issuer may sue you or your business for a breach of contract, leading you further into debt and, in some cases, bankruptcy.
+If you don’t keep up with the payments, the issuer may sue you or your business for a breach of contract.
+This will only lead you further into debt and in some worst case scenario’s, filing bankruptcy.

 MCA’s will also not help your credit, but can potentially hurt it.
 It may be a stipulation for the provider to check your credit, resulting in a hit on your credit score.

 Unlike other types of loans, MCA’s are unregulated by the government leaving borrowers in a bad situation.
-They may be presented in a certain way to make it seem like you are benefitting, but in reality, it is the funder making out.
+They may be presented in a certain way to make it seem like it is a beneficial loan, but in reality, it is the lender who benefits the most.

 Many times the contract for a merchant cash advance can be confusing, leaving the borrowers vulnerable.
 This is what leads the merchant to high-interest rates and hidden fees.

-This is a very dangerous situation to be in, typically ending with defaulting on the payments and having to refinance again.
+This is a very dangerous situation to be in, typically ending with defaulting on the payments and having to refinance again, if its even available at this point.

 Negative Cash Flow